Sameer-Gurung0602/nc-news/README.md

 #ENV files
 - In order to run test and development databases, you will need to add your own .env files.
-- To do this, create two .env files : .env.development and .env.test.
+- To do this, create two .env files : .env.development and .env.test in the root of your directory.
+- Following this assign a PGDATABASE variable in each file with the name of your test and development databases.
 - After adding these files, you should be able to connect to both databases locally.